Foundations of geometric approximate group theory

-In view of Corollary \ref{BoundaryNonel} the equivalence (iii)$\iff$(iv) is a special case of the following classical result in dimension theory (see e.g.\ \cite[Thm.\ 2.7.1]{Coornaert}): \begin{theorem}[Zero-dimensional compact metrizable spaces] If $Z$ is a compact metrizable space, then $\dim Z = 0$ if and only if $Z$ is totally-disconnected. \end{theorem} The implication (iv)$\implies$(v) is immediate from Corollary \ref{BoundaryNonel} and the following classical theorem of Brouwer \cite{Brouwer}: \begin{theorem}[Brouwer] Every non-empty totally-disconnected perfect compact metrizable space is homeomorphic to a Cantor space. \end{theorem} Since the Cantor space has topological dimension $0$ (see e.g. \cite[Thm.\ 2.7.1]{Coornaert}) we have thus established the equivalence of the Conditions (i)--(v).
+In view of Proposition \ref{BoundaryNonel} the equivalence (iii)$\iff$(iv) is a special case of the following classical result in dimension theory (see e.g.\ \cite[Thm.\ 2.7.1]{Coornaert}): \begin{theorem}[Zero-dimensional compact metrizable spaces] If $Z$ is a compact metrizable space, then $\dim Z = 0$ if and only if $Z$ is totally-disconnected. \end{theorem} The implication (iv)$\implies$(v) is immediate from Proposition \ref{BoundaryNonel} and the following classical theorem of Brouwer \cite{Brouwer}: \begin{theorem}[Brouwer] Every non-empty totally-disconnected perfect compact metrizable space is homeomorphic to a Cantor space. \end{theorem} Since any Cantor space has topological dimension $0$ (see e.g. \cite[Thm.\ 2.7.1]{Coornaert}) we have thus established the equivalence of the Conditions (i)--(v).

 As for the remaining implications, the implication (ii)$\implies$(vi) is a special case of Theorem \ref{BuSchEmbedding} above.
 The implication (vi)$\implies$(vii)$\implies$(viii) follows from the following construction: \begin{construction}[Growing bushy trees] Let $(\Lambda, \Lambda^\infty)$ be a geometrically finitely-generated infinite approximate group, let $d$ be an internal metric on $\Lambda$ and let $(\cT, d_{\cT})$ be a simplicial tree.
 We assume that we are given a quasi-isometric embedding $\varphi_0: (\Lambda, d) \to (\cT, d_{\cT})$.